-All Title IX investigative and sanction proceedings, and all related notices or statements issued by the College, will comply with the requirements of the Family Educational Rights and Privacy Act (FERPA), the Clery Act, Title IX, other applicable law, and College policy.
+All Title IX investigative and sanction proceedings, and all related notices or statements issued by the College, will comply with the requirements of the Family Educational Rights and Privacy Act (FERPA), the Clery Act, Title IX, MGLc 6, sec 168E, other applicable law, and College policy.
 No information shall be released from such proceedings by the College, except as required or permitted by law or College policy.